MrFriendCS/MrFriendCS.github.io/higher/ddd/H-DDD-Santa-Gifts/instructions.md

 11. Due to increased productivity, all of the costs have decreased by 5%.
 Change the price of all the gifts accordingly.

-12. Some lucky children get more presents than others.
+12. By chance, some children get more presents than others.
 Who is getting the most, and how many will they get?
+Only include nice children.

     __NB.__ The result of one VIEW can be used in another VIEW.